Aliases for TRIM23 Gene

 TRIM23 (Tripartite Motif Containing 23) is a Protein Coding gene.
 Diseases associated with TRIM23 include cholera.
-GO annotations related to this gene include identical protein binding and ubiquitin-protein transferase activity.
+GO annotations related to this gene include identical protein binding and ligase activity.
 An important paralog of this gene is ENSG00000272822.

 UniProtKB/Swiss-Prot for TRIM23 Gene